mriot/gw2-no-recall-mech/README.md

 However, in my tests, this wasn't really an issue.
 In fact I didn't even notice it at all as you typically tap the hotkey briefly by accident rather than holding it down for extended periods.

+#### Chat, search and other text inputs

+While GW2 does provide a way to detect if _certain_ text input fields are focused, not all are covered.
+This means, your keybinds will not work while those fields are focused.

+However, the most common ones like the chat, inventory, LFG, bank, hero panel, squad broadcast, mail, etc work just fine.

+What's not covered are the search fields in the trading post and the party menu <kbd>p</kbd>.

 ## FAQ

 ### How does it work?
 Is it safe?